instana/android-agent/README.md

 - `app`: demo app covering (most of) the usage scenarios of the Agent
 - `plugin`: gradle plugin to simplify configuration for apps
 - `runtime`: weaving logic, instrumentation, beacon handling, ...

+### Configure `app`

+Replace the placeholders in `app/instana.properties` with your Instana *app key* and your *reporting url*.
+If you don't have any, please [create a Trial account](https://www.instana.com/trial/)

+Review and tweak Instana configuration in `app/src/main/java/com/instana/mobileeum/DemoApp.kt`.

+### Build types

+The `app` module currently has 2 build types:
+- `debug`: debuggable, allows the use of user certificates installed in your device to proxy all request/responses (both encrypted and unencrypted)
+- `release`: obfuscated and shrunk using R8

 ### Compile